AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-google.md

 **[!UICONTROL Business Name]:** The business name, with a maximum of 25 characters.

-**[!UICONTROL Audience Signal]:** (Optional) [!DNL Google Ads] audiences to use as audience signals for the campaign. [!DNL Google Ads] machine learning models use the audiences to find similar web surfers to target and may also show ads to audiences that aren’t specified as signals to help you meet your performance goals.
+**[!UICONTROL Audience Signal]:** (Optional) [!DNL Google Ads] audiences to use as audience signals for the campaign. [!DNL Google Ads] machine learning models use the audiences to find similar web surfers to target and may also show ads to audiences that aren't specified as signals to help you meet your performance goals.
 Choose audiences that are most likely to convert.

 >[!NOTE]
 >Audience signals are different from [campaign-level and ad group-level audience targets](/help/search-social-commerce/campaign-management/campaigns/audience-targets-manage.md).